Abruzzo; home to the purest form of Italian food.

-Seafood in Abruzzo
+Seafood in Abruzzo.

-So, the coastal areas have a great tradition for fish and especially for ‘brodetto’, a bouillabaisse-type fish soup which is slow-cooked in an earthenware pot, flavored with fresh tomato, herbs and various spices.
-On the region’s northern coast it has a strong flavour because of the use of peperoncino, whilst in the south this ‘soup’ is milder.
+So, the coastal areas have a great tradition for fish and especially for ‘brodetto’, a bouillabaisse-type fish soup.
+This soup is slow-cooked in an earthenware pot, flavored with fresh tomato, herbs and various spices.
+On the region’s northern coast it has a strong flavour because of the use of peperoncino, whilst in the south it is milder.

-Meat and other produce
+Meat and other produce.

-Other Abruzzo pasta dishes include Maccheroni alla Molinara, a very long spaghetti kneaded with salt water, and Cannelloni all’Abruzzese, pasta tubes filled with a mixture of ground pork, chicken and veal.
+Other regional pasta dishes include Maccheroni alla Molinara, a very long spaghetti kneaded with salt water, and Cannelloni all’Abruzzese, pasta tubes filled with a mixture of ground pork, chicken and veal.
 ‘Sagne e Fagioli’, is a typical slow-cooked soup made with beans and simple water and flour noodles called sagne.
 These are boiled in broth with fresh tomato sauce, garlic, oil and the ubiquitous Abruzzo peperoncino.

 Near the coast seafood pasta is the norm.
 Dishes worth mentioning (although there are lots more!) are ‘spaghetti al cartoccio’, a seafood and spaghetti dish which is finished off in the oven wrapped in baking paper and pizzichi di farro, pasta made from farro, an ancient wheat, with calamari, sepia, mussels, clams and scampi.